Dr Andrew Mearman

 I am Associate Professor of Economics in the Leeds University Business School, which I joined LUBS in September 2015, having previously held permanent or visiting positions at the University of the West of England, Bristol; Wagner College, New York; University of Lincoln, UK; University of Amsterdam, Netherlands; and the New School University, New York.
 Leeds is the also the insitution from which I received my PhD and Masters degree in Economics.

 My principal interests now are in student education, mainly in pedagogy; and I have responsibility for delivering economics teaching at Leeds in my role as Director of Student Education for the Economics Division.
 I have published extensively on the teaching of economics, particularly on curriculum design and the merits (or otherwise) of teaching economics pluralistically.
 Linked to this role, I am an Associate of the Economics Network.
-In addition, I have an ongoing project on new student transition into university, and I am currently at Fellow at the Leeds Institute for Teaching Excellence.
+In addition, in 2019/20 I had a Fellowship at the Leeds Institute for Teaching Excellence (jointly with Ruth Payne, School of LCS) on new student transition into university, called ELIXIR the ouputs of which played a major role in underpinning the university’s approach to welcome and induction in 2020/21.

 In all of these endeavours I apply and draw philosophical and methodological insight, employing materials developed in my work on economic methodology, most particularly the role of realism in economics.
 Most significant in this area is my work with Paul Downward (Loughborough) on mixed methods research.